Sidra-Hayat/JAVA_OOP_LAB-practice/README.md

 ## 📚 Overview

 This repository contains practice problems, examples, and solutions for learning and mastering Object-Oriented Programming principles in Java.
-It's designed for students and developers looking to strengthen their understanding of OOP concepts through hands-on coding.
+It's designed for students and developers looking to strengthen their OOP fundamentals.

 ## 🎯 Topics Covered